bbauska/ibm-intermediate-web-dev/README.md

 In this section (13), you learned that:

--   SEO campaign is a strategic effort to improve a website\'s ranking in search results.
+-   SEO campaign is a strategic effort to improve a website&apos;s ranking in search results.

 -   SEO tracking is the process of assessing the effectiveness and